 Always make sure that your marketing objectives align with your company’s overall vision.
 If it doesn’t, stop and save yourself from wasting your efforts.

 Set a deadline.
 When do you want to achieve your goal, a month from now, a year from now, or in 5 years?

 You decide.
 Your objective to increase your leads and sales by 40% may be specific, measurable, achievable, and relevant, but without a deadline, you’re heading to another direction.

 After you have clear your business goals, your marketing goals, you can define your social media goals aligned with the ones decided beforehand.

-Below the Comm100 list, some of the most common goals your company can have using social media.
+Below is the list of your company's most common goals using social media.

 5) Characterize Buyer Target

-What their age, occupation, hobbies, income, interests, problems, pains, challenges, obstacles, likes, dislikes, etc. are just a few of the information that you need to know about them.
+Their age, occupation, hobbies, income, interests, problems, pains, challenges, obstacles, likes, dislikes, etc., are just a few of the information you need to know about them.